ikbenmacje/MoCap/README.md

   * the optirx library is included in the source code
   * it uses a fork of the optirx library with some minor fixes [link](https://github.com/ikbenmacje/python-optirx)

-A comprehesive MOCAP manual using these tools can be found at the [MOCAP_manual](https://github.com/hku-ect/MOCAP_manual) github repository of [HKU-ECT](https://github.com/hku-ect/)
+A comprehensive MOCAP manual using these tools can be found at the [MOCAP_manual](https://github.com/hku-ect/MOCAP_manual) github repository of [HKU-ECT](https://github.com/hku-ect/)

 ### These tools consist of: